nlhomme/docker-minecraft_server_1-12/README.md

 - Play!

 # To-Do:
-- Take in charge your already existing minecraft save.
+- Take in charge your already existing minecraft save. (in progress)
-- Install the minecraft version of your choice (currently installs 1.12)
-- Fix this problem: when the container is stopped, everythin is lost.
-I don't now (for the moment) how to stop it properly...